brunoliw1994/cse251/resources/style.md

 1. Provides uniqueness to your code: providing evidence that your wrote it.
 2. Makes it easier for a reviewer (including yourself) to understand your thinking.

-So, here are some ideas about how make your code prefessional looking:
+So, here are some ideas about how make your code professional looking:

 1. Remove/Revise all TODO comments (these are just there to help you know what to write, but once you write it, the comment should be either removed or revised with an explanation).
 Also, remove the keyword 'pass'.
 This is used for "stub functions", meaning for a function that is not fully implemented yet.
 The pass keyword prevents the